informatica-na-presales-ops/qualys-deployment/README.md

 After the tool determines the username and keyfile to use for the connection it attempts to establish a connection to the instance's public IP address.

+## Excluding an instance

+If you want to exclude an instance from having the agent installed by this tool, set a tag on the instance named `machine__install_qualys` to `false`.